L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations: Finding a suitable HGF

 \section{Finding a suitable HGF}

-Although every graph admits an HGF decomposition, when $k = O(n)$ the decompositions may not be favorable for computation.
-We provide a greedy algorithm that, given any graph, partitions it into subgraphs so that the partition minimizes the cost of computing the Cauchy factorization.
-When decomposition yields diminishing returns, we use spectral sparsification to reduce the interface size.
+\chan{The complexity of our method scales with the cut size $k$, not with the edge count; sparse graphs help insofar as they admit small-cut partitions.} Although every graph admits an HGF decomposition, when $k = O(n)$ the decompositions may not be favorable for computation.
+We provide a greedy algorithm that partitions any graph into subgraphs directly minimizing the cost of computing the Cauchy factorization.
+When decomposition yields diminishing returns, we use spectral sparsification to reduce the cut size.